microsoft/azure-health-data-services-toolkit/samples/ServiceBusChannel/README.md

 ## Concepts

 This sample provides easy configuration of the application with Azure Service Bus and Azure Storage with this SDK.
-We follow the best practices and allow you to understand how to configure the Serice Bus as channel and its options using Input channel, and how we can send and receive messages with Azure Service Bus.
+The sample shows how to configure Azure Service Bus as a channel, its options using input channel, and how to send and receive messages with Azure Service Bus.

 ## Prerequisites